Does initiating medication-assisted treatment in the emergency room result in better outcomes?

 Opioid use in the U.S. is a growing public health epidemic.

-Patients were three quarters male, three quarters white, and 31 years old on average.
-Eighty percent had some form of health insurance, and over 75% reported full or part time employment.
-About 34% of patients came to the ED solely to seek treatment while 9% presented with an overdose.
+Patients were three quarters male, three quarters White, and 31 years old on average.
+80% had some form of health insurance, and over 75% reported full- or part-time employment.
+About 34% of patients came to the emergency department solely to seek treatment, while 9% presented with an overdose.
 The rest of the participants were identified through the screening process.
 Over 70% of patients reported lifetime history of drug treatment, and over half had a coexisting mental health issue.

 Regarding the primary outcome, treatment engagement rates were significantly higher for patients in the buprenorphine-naloxone group (89 of 114; 78%) than the referral (38 of 102; 37%) and brief intervention (50 of 111; 45%) groups.